-The overall stock market rebounded significantly over the past fiscal year driven primarily by strong earnings growth, continued fiscal and monetary stimulus, and progress towards addressing the global health pandemic.
-The U.S. stock market, as proxied by the Russell 3000 Index, posted a return of 44.2%.
-In a reversal from the prior year, small cap stocks and value oriented investment styles fared best.
-International stocks posted a return of 36.3%, as proxied by the MSCI ACWI ex U.S. Index, as markets rebounded.
-However as bond yields rose sharply earlier in the year, the bond market posted a slightly negative return of -0.3%.
-Real estate returned 7.4% as both income and appreciation returns were positive.
+Amidst a turbulent macro environment of higher than anticipated inflation, rising geopolitical tensions, and aggressive tightening actions from the Federal Reserve, both fixed income and equity markets posted losses over the year.
+The U.S. stock market, as proxied by the Russell 3000 Index, posted a return of -13.9%.
+In a reversal from the prior year, large cap stocks and value-oriented investment styles fared best.
+International stocks posted a return of -19.0%, as proxied by the MSCI ACWI ex U.S. Index, as markets were negatively impacted by a stronger dollar.
+Bond yields rose sharply in the year resulting in a negative return of -10.3%.
+Real estate provided a buffer in a turbulent period for public markets fixed income and equity with a gain of 21.5% as both income and appreciation returns were positive.